JJHPhoto/interviewCodeClass/README.md

 ## Question Two: Are you comfortable using jQueary?

 The first thing I noticed was that the CSS file was missing.
 I went and got it from Bootstrap so that the styles would be the same as the video.

+The rest of the class was very straight forward but I really liked how Ray commented on the end of his scripts.
+I often get confused about what `)}` is connected to what.
+So watching him do that was really helpful and I plan to implement that extra bit of effort to make my code more understandable.